How to Open a German Bank Account

 The account opening process is easy and quick.
 Nevertheless, the offer can be quite overwhelming and hard to understand for both foreigners as well as nationals.
 The good news is that there is plenty of options satisfying everybody’s needs – and you don’t even need to spend a penny on monthly fees.
 This site shows you how banking works in Germany in order to find the right bank account.

-Cash withdrawals
+- Cash withdrawals at ATMs

 As cash is still the dominating means of payment at a lot of places in Germany, free cash withdrawals are an important feature.